kanboard/kanboard/docs/syntax-guide.markdown

 Syntax Guide
 ============

-Kanboard use the [Markdown syntax](http://en.wikipedia.org/wiki/Markdown) to write comments or tasks description.
+Kanboard use the [Markdown syntax](http://en.wikipedia.org/wiki/Markdown) to write comments or task descriptions.
 Here are some examples:

 Bold and italic